Living with or caring for someone with dementia

 Find out more about dementia and the support available.

-NHS for trusted information about dementia and sources of support.
+NHS for reliable medical information about dementia, guidance on living with dementia and sources of care and support.

 - a countywide network of groups and clubs for people with memory loss or dementia and carers